Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 ### Example 7: _Using a host pool to register the VM_

-This instance deploys the module and register it in a host pool.
+This instance deploys the module and registers it in a host pool.

 <details>